sam-roth/Keypad/doc/source/settings-howto.rst

 ===========

 settings
     Settings classes are the schema for the settings system.
-Many different settings objects can load data from the same configuration. **Settings classes interpret configuration data.**
+Many different settings objects can load data from the same configuration. **Settings classes control the interpretation of configuration data.**

 configuration
     The configuration is the specific data from which settings are loaded.
-This could be a YAML or JSON file, for instance.
-It can also be an in-memory space that is implicitly created when assigning to settings fields.
+    Configuration can be loaded from a YAML file or modified by using a settings class.

 contextual configuration
     The contextual configuration is the configuration data loaded automatically